antronerds/r2-tutorials/docs/One_Gene_View.md

    default, the probeset with the highest average present signal (APS) is selected.
 This APS signal is simply the average of all samples that are considered to express a selected gene (have a present call).
+After you entered thye mycn gene clicking the reporter ID  will be listed in the right search bbox.

 Occasionally other probesets assigned to the same gene could be of interest depending on the structure of the gene (for example a potential splice variant).
 Also realize that the most informative probeset is re-determined in every dataset, sometimes